 Ross, James and Bernie had unsuccessfully pitched Zilog on the FPGA.
 In 1984, they met with John Doerr who immediately recognized the potential in FPGA, given his prior experience at Intel.
 We agreed to invest $862,000.
-John asked Floyd Kvamme, who had just joined Kleiner Perkins, to represent the firm on Xilinx's board.
-Floyd was a respected semiconductor veteran who had been on the founding team of National Semiconductor and, prior to joining Kleiner Perkins, had been EVP of Sales and Marketing for Apple.
+John asked Floyd Kvamme, who had just joined Kleiner Perkins, to sit on Xilinx's board.
+Floyd was a respected semiconductor veteran who had been on the founding team of National Semiconductor and, prior to joining Kleiner Perkins, had been executive vice president of sales and marketing for Apple.
 Floyd had the perfect background to help this young company get off the ground.

-Bernie Vonderschmitt, now CEO of Xilinx, at 62 was the oldest founder we had ever backed, but he was an exceptional businessman full of energy and with a keen intellect.
-Ross Freeman and James Barnett brought technical genius to Xilinx, but the company needed to build out a leadership team quickly.
-Floyd Kvamme helped recruit Scott Brown as VP of Sales from National Semiconductor.
-Floyd also played an important role as executive coach, helping the company navigate the ups and downs of being in business.
+Bernie, now CEO of Xilinx, at 62 was the oldest founder we had ever backed, but he was an exceptional businessman full of energy and with a keen intellect.
+Ross and James brought technical genius to Xilinx, but the company needed to build out a leadership team quickly.
+Floyd helped recruit Scott Brown from National Semiconductor as VP of Sales.
+Floyd also played an important role as an executive coach, helping the company navigate the ups and downs of being in business.
 (This even included being a keynote speaker at the company's first annual sales meeting.)
 There were many more ups than downs—and in 1990, the company went public, raising $100 million.
 If one measure of success is durability, then Xilinx is a home run.
-Thirty-four years after its founding, the company is alive and well, representing just over half of the programmable logic market with annual revenues of $2.5 billion and a market capitalization of $18 billion.
+Nearly four decades after its founding, the company is alive and well, representing just over half of the programmable logic market.